- Caledonian Sky

 Board your independent flight to Singapore.
 Lose a day crossing the International Date Line.

-Arrive in Singapore and transfer to the Crown Plaza Changi for an afternoon at leisure.
-Gather this evening for a welcome dinner and briefing.
+Upon arrival, transfer to your hotel, with the afternoon at leisure.
+Gather at the hotel this evening for a welcome dinner and overnight.

 The phenomenal biodiversity of Bunaken has been protected as a national park since 1991 and its crystal-clear waters offer some of the best snorkeling and diving in Indonesia.
 Spend the morning here, exploring the reefs and drop-off walls adorned with myriad soft corals.
 Dense schools of blue-striped and yellow-tailed fusiliers are some of the 100 species of fish you may spot here.
 After lunch, visit Siladeng Island for additional snorkeling and diving opportunities.

-After a morning at leisure, transfer to the airport for independent flights, arriving in the USA the same day.
+Board your independent flight, arriving in the USA the same day.

 All accommodations in hotels and onboard as outlined in the itinerary, all meals onboard and group meals ashore, including soft drinks, beer, and wine with lunch and dinner; arrival and departure transfers on group dates; services of the expedition staff, including lectures, briefings, slide/film shows; all group activities and excursions; landing and port fees; all gratuities; emergency medical coverage (maximum benefit per paying passenger of $25,000)*; evacuation coverage (maximum benefit per paying passenger of $100,000)*.

-All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; travel insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, email/fax/telephone charges.
+All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; travel insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages (other than listed above), email/fax/telephone charges.

 *Emergency Medical & Evacuation Insurance: